 Maceration on the other hand provides a linear and safe solution to disposing of waste.

-By operating sluice/dirty utility room with a macerator allows clinicians to dispose of potentially infectious material straight away, be it an incontinence diaper or a soiled pulp utensil.
+Operating a sluice/dirty utility room with a macerator allows clinicians to dispose of potentially infectious material straight away, be it an incontinence pad or a soiled pulp utensil.

 What’s more is the item is only handled once.
 Not several times by multiple people.